carlosugatan/Mass-Murder-Manifestos/README.md

 Text analysis of mass murderer manifestos

 ## Purpose
 This project analyzed seven manifestos.
 This analysis was originally going to reference [Common Psycholinguistic Themes in Mass Murderer Manifestos](https://scholarworks.waldenu.edu/cgi/viewcontent.cgi?article=4596&context=dissertations) and [Knoll's psycholinguistic content](https://www.ncbi.nlm.nih.gov/pubmed/23107562).
-Overtime, a seperate analysis was performed instead.
+Overtime, a separate analysis was performed instead.
 Future work will delve deeper into the language analysis.

 This program allows you to analyze the seven manifestos collected from the web using functions such as `word_cloud()` or `vulgar_words()`.
 See **Functions** part of this README.